 To stay competitive, PE funds should look at operational means to improve and optimize performance before—or even in place of—turning to acquisitions as a means to quickly scale.
 A key way to do this is by revisiting a company’s operating model, which determines how an organization is configured to use its people, processes, and technology.
 Often, however, the existing model does not align with a company’s organizational goals and can yield communication gaps, information hoarding, siloed workstreams, and one-off initiatives that fail to miss the mark.
 Getting the operating model right is especially important for PE funds as they must be prepared to act quickly given the nature of the industry where businesses are frequently bought and sold at short notice.

-How can PE funds improve their operating model and create a more efficient business?
-Start with these three things:
+Here are three things PE funds can do to improve their operating model and create a more efficient business.

 To stay competitive, PE funds should look at operational means to improve and optimize performance before turning to acquisitions as a means to quickly scale.